agile-ts/documentation/docs/quick_start/React.md

 ### 🔴 Live Example [e2]

 In this Live Example, we can see a simple [Collection](../packages/core/features/collection/Introduction.md) in action.
-The sample project we'll look at is a small todo list that lets us create todos with help of a text input and remove them with a button below each todo item.
+The sample project we'll look at is a small todo list that lets us create todos with the help of text input and remove them with a button below each todo item.
-In case you have any further questions don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
+In case you have any further questions, don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
 ```tsx live
 // Let's start by creating our Agile Instance
 const App = new Agile();